buchgr/bazel-remote/README.md

 ## Using bazel-remote
 ```
-Usage of bazel-remote:
+Usage of ./bazel-remote:
   -dir string
     	Directory path where to store the cache contents.
 This flag is required.
+  -host string
+    	Address to listen on.
+Listens on all network interfaces by default.
+  -htpasswd_file string
+    	Path to a .htpasswd file.
+This flag is optional.
+Please read https://httpd.apache.org/docs/2.4/programs/htpasswd.html.
   -max_size int
     	The maximum size of the remote cache in GiB.
-There's no limit by default.
+This flag is required. (default -1)
   -port int
-    	The port the HTTP server listens on.
-Defaults to 8080.
+    	The port the HTTP server listens on (default 8080)
-  -host addr
-      Address to listen on.
-Listens on all network interfaces by default.
-  -user string
-      The expected user for basic authentication.
-Disabled by default.
-  -pass string
-      The expected password for basic authentication.
-Disabled by default.
 ```

 ## Docker Image